 Not surprisingly, funding and access to these drugs can be a challenge for patients and their families.
 That’s why the federal government is currently consulting on the development of a national strategy.
 The goal is to improve drug access – and ensure a sustainable funding model, developed with evidence-based decision-making.

-We support the federal government’s work to improve access and affordability.
+Sun Life supports the federal government’s work to improve access and affordability.
 We also believe that private payers and employers are important stakeholders in the ongoing provision of these drugs.
 Any strategy should improve access to treatments.
 But it should do so without affecting the drug coverage and health benefits that working Canadians depend on today.

 1Based on data collected from CLHIA member companies.
 The list of drugs used is based on the Patented Medicine Prices Review Board’s list of rare disease drugs (2018) plus additional drugs that have launched since 2018.